 Your liability-only coverage will cover the cost of property damage or bodily injury you cause in an accident, up to the policy limits.

-In the table below, see the average annual rates from Wisconsin’s top insurers for liability insurance, ranked from cheapest to most expensive.
-Coverage limits are $50,000 for bodily injury per person, $100,000 for bodily injury per accident and $50,000 for property damage.
+Below, you’ll see average annual rates for major insurance providers in Wisconsin, ranked from cheapest to most expensive for liability insurance coverage.
+The coverage limit for the below-mentioned rates is $50,000 for bodily injury per person, $100,000 for bodily injury per accident and $50,000 for property damage.

 Erie Insurance$241